EvaSeidlmayer/orcid-for-wikidata/README.md

 For 134 843 articles from ORCID_2019_activites_1.tar.gz we identified registered authors.

-In the previous step we had been able to deteced 457 417 papers listed in Wikidata. **322 574 articles-items currently not connected to their authors can be improved with data enrichment based on ORCID only for ORCID_2019_activites_1.tar.gz.**
+In the previous step we had been able to deteced 457 417 papers listed in Wikidata. **Both numbers together, it's 322 574 articles-items currently not connected to their authors only for ORCID_2019_activites_1.tar.gz.
+They can be improved with data enrichment based on ORCID.** For the purpose to create a basic set of information for these not-in-Wikidata-listed-authors we harvest ORCID for elementary details in step 4.

 ****************

 ### 4. Harvest author-information in ORCID
 In order to match the publications-items in Wikidata with their author-items we prepare a set of basic information containing ORCID, name and current affiliation.
 The script ORCID-author-infos-harvesting.py harvests the basic informations from ORCID_year_summaries.tar.gz archive.

      ./analysis/ORCID-author-infos-harvesting.py ORCID_2019_summaries.tar.gz ORCID-author-infos.csv